jiratouchmhp/msbuild-thailand-2025-wordcloud/README.md

 ```

 ### Data Persistence
-- All word submissions are automatically saved to browser localStorage
+- All word submissions are live updates across users
-- Data persists across browser sessions
-- No backend required for basic functionality
+- No database required for basic functionality
-- Can be extended with a database for multi-user synchronization
+- Can be extended with a database for data persistent

 ## 🔮 Future Enhancements

 ### Planned Features
-- **Real-time Synchronization**: WebSocket integration for live updates across users
 - **Word Categories**: Tagging and filtering system
 - **Export Options**: Download word cloud as image or data
 - **Admin Dashboard**: Moderation tools and analytics